-Is my Swiss salary enough to cover child-care related costs?
+Is my Swiss salary enough to cover childcare costs?

-I often get inquiries from parents abroad asking for childcare related costs.
+I often get inquiries from parents abroad asking about childcare costs in Switzerland..

 Globally mobile families are often attracted by high salaries in Switzerland but when both parents are working full-time, childcare costs can be a big burden on family finances, especially with younger children.
+Childcare costs in Switzerland are among the highest in Europe.
 What should families expect to spend on nursery fees and after-school and holiday care?

 Childcare in your area – check fees and availability!

-Fees will vary significantly in different regions, so be sure to investigate availability and childcare tariffs before your move!
+Fees for childcare in Switzerland will vary significantly in different regions, so be sure to investigate availability and childcare tariffs before your move!
 The below estimates are based on prices in canton Zug.

 International schools also offer early years care.
 While fees are lower for early years (pre- kindergarten), these do usually not include lunch costs and hours are shorter.